Alexander O'Neal (album)

-Alexander O'Neal is the debut solo studio album by American recording artist Alexander O'Neal.
+Alexander O'Neal is the self-titled debut solo studio album by American recording artist Alexander O'Neal.
 It was originally released in 1985 by Tabu and Epic.
 The songs were recorded during 1984 to 1985 in sessions that took place at Creation Audio in Minnesota, and Larrabee Sound in Los Angeles, California, assisted by R&B songwriting and record production team Jimmy Jam and Terry Lewis.